wneessen/apg-go/README.md

 looking for an alternative.
 FreeBSD for example recommends "security/makepasswd", which is written in Perl but requires a lot of dependency packages and doesn't offer the feature-set/flexibility of APG.

-Since FIPS-181 (pronouncable passwords) has been withdrawn in 2015, I didn't see any use in replicating that feature.
-Therfore apg-go does not support pronouncable passwords.
+Since FIPS-181 (pronouncable passwords) has been withdrawn in 2015, apg-go does not follow this standard.
+Instead it implements the [Koremutake Syllables System](https://shorl.com/koremutake.php) in its pronouncable password mode.

 ## Installation
 ### Ports/Packages